denten-courses/LITAI/README.md

 discussion, both in person and online.
 Advanced students will have the option to integrate the course's themes with the subject matter of their expertise.

-- 25%     Class & Online Participation<sup>†</sup>
+- 25%     Class & Online (Piazza) Participation
-- 25%     Lab Worksheets

-AND, for undergraduates:

 - 25%     Midterm Exam
 - 25%     Final Exam

-OR, for graduate students who exercise the option<sup>††</sup>

-- 25%     Midterm Project Proposal (requires an in-person consultation)
-- 25%     Final Project
+- 25%     Project Proposal + Final Project

-<sup>†</sup> Concise weekly forum posts responding to the reading, asking
-questions / sharing expertise regarding the lab assignments.

-<sup>††</sup> Undergraduates wishing to pursue an independent project still
-have to take the midterm and the final exams.

 ## University Policies